🎉Grand Opening: May 2026

 If you have recently tried to book an NHS dental appointment, you may have found it difficult to secure a timely slot — or discovered that your local practice is no longer accepting new NHS patients.
 This is a growing concern across London and the wider UK, and it is one of the primary reasons many adults are now researching their options online.

 This article explores the key reasons behind the shift towards private dental care in the UK.
+We will look at what distinguishes private dental services from NHS provision, the range of treatments typically available, and how patients can evaluate which option may be most appropriate for their needs.
 Whether you are considering switching to a private dentist or simply want to understand your choices, this guide aims to provide balanced, educational information to support your decision.

 Many patients prefer private dentists over NHS clinics because private practices typically offer greater appointment availability, longer consultation times, a wider range of cosmetic and restorative treatments, and access to newer dental technologies.
-Private dental care allows clinicians to spend more time on individual assessments and personalised treatment planning.
+Private dental care allows clinicians to spend more time on individual assessments and personalised treatment planning, which many patients find contributes to a more thorough and comfortable experience.

 The Current State of NHS Dentistry in the UK